-The Irish economy experienced growth in 2020, driven by growth in the export section, while the domestic sector contracted by 5.4%.
-The economy also experienced low inflation and low interest rates.
-Consumer spending dropped due to uncertainty and tight pandemic restrictions.
-The insurance industry experienced an increase in 2020 of 4% in new sales (excluding investment only business), measured on an Annual Premium Equivalent (APE) basis, the industry benchmark.
+The Irish economy experienced growth in 2021, with GDP growing by 15.5%.
+The economy also experienced low inflation and low interest rates, although both were beginning to rise at the end of the year.
+Consumer spending improved as pandemic restrictions were eased.
+The insurance industry experienced an increase in 2021 of 24% in new sales (excluding investment only business), measured on an Annual Premium Equivalent (APE) basis, the industry benchmark.